Welcome to the Missing Manual for three.js!

 The entire first two sections of the book are available for free, right here!

-Fourteen entire chapters are included here which will bring you up to speed with all the basic concepts and terminology that you'll need to go deeper in your explorations of 3D web graphics, including animation, lighting, camera controls, photorealistic materials and textures, and lots more!
+The Introduction and Section One make a completely free, standalone tutorial series that will introduce you to all the important concepts and terminology that you'll need to go deeper in your explorations of 3D web graphics, including animation, lighting, camera controls, photorealistic materials and textures, and lots more!